Alchemist-X/howcryptoworksbook/Chapter_05_Custody.md

 **Hardware wallets** represent the current best practice for individual custody.
 These specialized devices store private keys in tamper-resistant hardware that never exposes them to potentially compromised computers or networks.
 The core security model is straightforward.
 Private keys are generated and stored on the device (often in a **Secure Element**, depending on model), transactions are signed internally, and only the signatures are transmitted to host computers.
 Users maintain control by physically pressing buttons to approve each transaction, while a mnemonic seed phrase provides recovery capabilities.

 A Secure Element is a tamper-resistant hardware chip designed to securely store cryptographic keys and perform sensitive operations in isolation from the main processor.
-It provides hardware-level protection against both physical and software attacks, ensuring private keys cannot be extracted even if the device is compromised. **Hardware Security Modules (HSMs)** serve a similar but distinct purpose at enterprise scale.
-These are rack-mounted devices used by institutional custodians for large-scale key management, with advanced policy engines and enclave capabilities.
-Secure Elements are optimized for constrained devices like hardware wallets and smartphones, while HSMs are typically larger appliances designed for data center environments.
+It provides hardware-level protection against both physical and software attacks, ensuring private keys cannot be extracted even if the device is compromised.
+At institutional scale, similar protections are delivered by Hardware Security Modules (HSMs) and secure enclaves, covered in Section III.

 ### Choosing Between Security Philosophies